 A fierce, left-handed scorer with a Lithuanian heart, he blazed through college basketball before taking his relentless hustle to the professional stage.

-Ignas Brazdeikis plays with a palpable edge, a style fueled by national pride and a non-stop motor.
-Born in Lithuania and raised in Canada, he brought a European physicality and skill set to the American college game at the University of Michigan.
-As a freshman, he immediately became a fan favorite for his fearless drives to the basket and his passionate, chest-thumping demeanor, earning Big Ten Freshman of the Year honors.
-His journey to the NBA was a testament to his work ethic, being a second-round pick who carved out rotation minutes through sheer force of will.
-Now, playing for the legendary Žalgiris Kaunas in his parents' homeland, he has embraced a homecoming, competing at the highest level of European basketball with the same trademark intensity.
+Ignas Brazdeikis earned Big Ten Freshman of the Year honors at Michigan with fearless drives and chest-thumping passion.
+Born in Lithuania and raised in Canada, he brought European physicality to the American college game.
+As a freshman, he became an immediate fan favorite.
+His NBA journey began as a second-round pick who carved out rotation minutes through sheer force of will.
+Now playing for Žalgiris Kaunas in his parents' homeland, he competes at the highest level of European basketball with the same trademark intensity.
+National pride and a non-stop motor fuel his game.

 1997–2012